plspeziali/Wikispeedia-BigData/README.md

 where each row represents a game of Wikispeedia.
 The columns that matter to us are:
 * **durationInSec**: how long (in seconds) the game lasted.
-* **path**: the path the player created in order to get to the end, if a `<` appears it means that the player went a page back from where they originally were.
+* **path**: the path which the player created in order to get to the end, if a `<` appears it means that the player went a page back from where they originally were.
-* **rating**: the rating that the player gave to the path they just finished, if a `NULL` value appears it means that the player did not leave any rating.
+* **rating**: the rating that the player gave to the game they just finished, if a `NULL` value appears it means that the player did not leave any rating.

 ---
 ## Used Technologies
-* **Apache Spark** and **PySpark** (running on an **Apache Hadoop** cluster with **YARN**) to load the datasets, to extract the property graph and to insert it into the neo4j database via **Cypher** queries (using the **py2neo** library).
+* **Apache Spark** and **PySpark** (running on an **Apache Hadoop** cluster with **YARN**) to load the datasets, to extract the property graph and to insert it into the Neo4j database via **Cypher** queries (using the **py2neo** library).
 * **Neo4J** to store the property graph.
 * **Node.js** to create the desktop application.